suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 {::include examples/suit-manifest-aes-kw.diag.signed}
 ~~~

-The default storage area is defined by the component identifier (see Section 8.4.5.1 of {{I-D.ietf-suit-manifest}}).
-In this example, the component identifier for component #0 is ['plaintext-firmware'] and the file path "/plaintext-firmware" is the expected location.
+The default storage area is defined by the component identifier (see
+{{Section 8.4.5.1 of I-D.ietf-suit-manifest}}).
+In this example,
+the component identifier for component #0 is ['plaintext-firmware']
+and the file path "/plaintext-firmware" is the expected location.

 While parsing the manifest, the behavior of SUIT manifest processor would be